dgarcia-eu/SocialMediaDataAnalysis/README.md

 Participants need to be familiar with programming in Python (e.g. having passed Introduction to Computation for the Social Sciences).

-The course grade is composed of the grade of four assignments delivered during the semester (40%) and a final written exam (60%).
+The course grade is composed of the grade of four assignments delivered during the semester (40%) and a final project (60%).
+[For more information on projects and reports, see slides of session 09.]( https://dgarcia-eu.github.io/SocialMediaDataAnalysis/09_IntroSocialNetworks/Slides/Slides.html)